VTCSecureLLC/ace-ios/README.md

 ## Accessible Communications for Everyone

-This is source tree for the ACE App for Mac.
+This is source tree for the ACE App for iOS.

 ## Building